 “No problems,” Nate returned, his shoulders losing all tension.
-I drew out the security card from my pocket and handed it over to him then dived into my apartment to grab two of the radios, handing one over to him.
+I drew out the security card from my pocket, handing it over to him then dived into my apartment to grab two of the radios, handing one over to him.

 “Can you shoot?” he asked as we looked over the SA-80 rifles.

 “Dad had taken me to the local gun club on the outskirts of town to learn to shoot rifles.
-On several occasions I fired a handgun,” I admitted, “But that was rare and it was supposed to have been kept secret,”
+On several occasions I fired a handgun,” I admitted, “But that was rare, and it was supposed to be kept a secret,”

 “Dad took me to the Gun Club on base, but I only fired rifles,”

-“No problems, I wasn’t allowed to fire hand guns all that often either, so we’ll both have to practise,” I assured him as we followed the stairs down.
+“No problems, I wasn’t allowed to fire handguns all that often either, so we’ll both have to practise,” I assured him as we followed the stairs down.
 I knew we had a lift, but I’m happier using the stairs.
-We made it down to Level Two just talking about our families and I showed him the Head of Security’s Office and the camera room next door.
+We made it down to Level Two, just talking about our families.
+I showed him the Head of Security’s Office and the camera room next door.

 “There’s a small gun cabinet here,” Nate pointed out, but I noticed it was open and empty.

-“Actually, there are lock boxes in the main bedrooms,” Nate surprised me.
+“There are lockboxes in the main bedrooms,” Nate surprised me.

 “I didn’t notice that yesterday,”

-“They are in the cupboard,” he explained, then looked at the instructions on the safe and within a few minutes had set up his own personal code.
-Once Nate had finished with that, we went to look at the armoury.
-We stood at the door and he looked at me, so I gestured for him to try his card.
-He gave me a sheepish grin and swiped his card, allowing us entry.
+“They are in the cupboard,” he explained, then looked at the instructions on the safe where within a few minutes had set up his code.
+Once Nate had finished with that, we went to look at the Armoury.
+We stood at the door, but he looked at me, so I gestured for him to try his card.
+He gave me a sheepish grin swiping his card, allowing us entry.
 He pushed through the door and lights plinked into life.

-“Wow,” he said aloud and I had to agree with him.
-I’m fascinated with weapons and I’ve never seen this amount of weapons before.
-This was not even the main armoury either.
+“Wow,” he said aloud though I had to agree with him.
+I’m fascinated with weapons, but I’ve never seen this amount of weapons before.
+This was not even the main Armoury either.
 There were thirty or so rifles, some I recognised as American.
-There were handguns and storage cupboards, I’m guessing full of bullets.
+There were handguns and storage cupboards; I’m guessing full of bullets.
 I noticed two shoulder rocket launchers and at least two sniper rifles.
-I went over to one of the draws and opened it up to find several Ka-barr knives.
+I went over to one of the draws opening it up to find several Ka-Barr knives.

-“I would like to check out the main armoury on Level One, and then we’ll come back up and get the security control room set up,” He nodded and we made our way down to Level one.
+“I would like to check out the main armoury on Level One then we’ll come back up and get the security Operations Room set up,” He nodded so we made our way down to Level one.
 Coming out on the opposite side of the Engineering Room, I heard talking as we passed one of the storerooms.
 I poked my head in to find Mac, Izzy and Matty surrounded by goods.
 Matty was standing and holding a clipboard, with what appeared to be a long list on it.
 I chuckled to myself and led Nate into the other storeroom.

 “Do you know a lot about weapons?”
 He asked curiously.

 “I’m quite geeky when it comes to weapons,” I admitted walking past rows of storage until we reached a desk with a metal cage directly behind it.
-A computer sat on top of the desk so I switched it on.
-When it asked for a code, I entered the one given to me and it came to life.
-There were numerous applications but I noticed one called ‘Allocation’, so clicked on it to find an excel-style program that allowed the user to give details of the person taking a weapon and what kind of weapon they were taking.
+A computer sat on top of the desk, so I switched it on.
+When it asked for a code, I entered the one given to me making it came to life.
+There were numerous applications, but I noticed one called ‘Allocation’, so clicked on it to find an excel-style program that allowed the user to give details of the person taking a weapon and what kind of weapon they were taking.